Journal Club Article: Belshaw, D. (2016). The essential elements of digital literacies.

 - Constructing and remixing culturally-significant artefacts can help scaffold and develop digital literacies,

-- Identified 8 essential elements of digital literacies:
+- Identified 8 essential elements of digital literacies.

 TedX Talk by Dr Belshaw on The Essential Elements of Digital Literacies